Cortrah/Discourse-Notes/developer_setup.md

 I've had good luck with #1 on two computers, havn't tried #2 yet and have had many failed tests with #3 on one computer that I'm working through and learning from.

+This is my slightly modified version of #1

-## 1. Discourse with Vagrant
+## 1. Discourse with Vagrant (quick start with vagrant)

 The following instructions will automatically download and provision a virtual machine for you to begin hacking on Discourse with:

 ### Getting Started

-Since I am using it on the ssd remember
+Since I am using it on the ssd remember to change to that volume the command is

     cd /Volumes/Turnstyles

 1. Install Git: http://git-scm.com/downloads
 2. Install VirtualBox: https://www.virtualbox.org/wiki/Downloads